dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 dropping listening devices and searching for the magnetic signature of the enemy submarines within an absurdly small area.
 In fact, his aircraft were in great danger of colliding with each other.
-Why was this so hard\!?
+Why was this so hard!?

-“Order the Levchenko to counter-attack\!”
+“Order the Levchenko to counter-attack!”
 Rodnik shrieked.
-“Again\!”
+“Again!”

-“Sir,” the staff officer reported lamely, “Levchenko reports that they are heading north and cannot turn to bring their rocket launchers to bear until they’ve evaded the torpedoes heading towards them\!”
+“Sir,” the staff officer reported lamely, “Levchenko reports that they are heading north and cannot turn to bring their rocket launchers to bear until they’ve evaded the torpedoes heading towards them!”

 Rodnik looked at the man, mouth agape.
 How could this be happening?